 Time management is crucial because we have a never-ending to-do list.
-It should be called self-management because that’s the foremost skill we need to have as a solo entrepreneur.
+It should be called self-management because that’s the foremost skill we need to have as solo entrepreneurs.
 We must know how to manage ourselves.

 “Never automate something that can be eliminated, and never delegate something that can be automated or streamlined.
 Otherwise, you waste someone else’s time instead of your own, which now wastes your hard-earned cash.
 How’s that for incentive to be effective and efficient?”

 The New York Times bestselling author Timothy Ferris’ Book – The 4-Hour Workweek: Escape 9-5, Live Anywhere and Join the New Rich

 The question every solo entrepreneur has is – How to get more done every day and move from surviving to thriving?

 After a long time, I have something to share with bloggers, freelancers, and especially solopreneurs because they are the ones who struggle with procrastination, information overload, and analysis paralysis.

 They are the ones who have huge to-do lists and chronic problems of unproductivity and time management.
 Solopreneurs think they have less time and many jobs to accomplish.

 When I came to know about Steven Covey’s urgent vs important quadrant metric I thought this is the best time management solution but it was lacking something.

 Today we have the internet and we can use software and services to manage most of our tasks.
 We can now hire an expert from anywhere because of outsourcing and the power of the internet.

 Today I came across a mindset that really changed my mind on time management and to-do list management, actually, I should say self-management.

 So without further ado, I am going to list down 4 things that you should ask yourself to kill your to-do list and maximize your time so you could focus on your vision and manage your resources effectively.

 1 – Elimination | Stop doing what can be eliminated

 By eliminating most of the unnecessary tasks which are lagging you behind you can make your to-do list breathe.
 This technique makes you focused on core areas that help you in long run.